Head of the Class: Synopsis

 There was some turnover in the cast in seasons four and five.
 Janice left for Harvard, Maria went to Performing Arts High School, and Jawaharlal moved to California with his family.
-New students included Aristotle McKenzie (De'voreaux White), described by Dennis as "this reject from Do the Right Thing" for his dreadlocks, Viki Amory (Lara Piper), a new-ager interested in quantum physics and skin-revealing clothing, and Alex Torres (Michael DeLorenzo), who had transferred from parochial school.
+New students included Aristotle McKenzie (De'voreaux White), described by Dennis as "this reject from Do the Right Thing" for his dreadlocks, Viki Amory (Lara Piper), a new-ager interested in quantum physics and skin-revealing clothing, and Alex Torres (Michael DeLorenzo), who had transferred from parochial school with a love for dance and an eye for the ladies (in particular, Simone and Viki).
 T.J.
 Jones (Rain Pryor), who had first appeared as a potential IHP member in season three, was eventually added to the program and the cast.
 Jasper Kwong (Ke Huy Quan) was introduced as a new transfer student late in season four.

 Appearing as regulars throughout all five seasons were school administrators Dr. Harold Samuels (William G. Schilling) the principal of Fillmore High and Bernadette Meara (Jeannetta Arnette).
 Dr. Samuels was portrayed as the blustery, overweight principal of the school.
-His attitude towards the IHP students was one of ambivalence: on the one hand, Dr. Samuels distrusted the kids (and had a particularly antagonistic relationship with Dennis, and tried to avoid Eric), but at the same time he was proud of their achievements and valued the prestige they brought to the school.
+He was ambivalent toward the IHP students.
+Dr. Samuels distrusted the kids (and had a particularly antagonistic relationship with Dennis, and tried to avoid Eric), but at the same time he was proud of their achievements and valued the prestige they brought to the school.
 He also distrusted the teaching methods of the class's teacher, Charlie Moore (Howard Hesseman), concerned that Charlie's methods – which often involved helping the IHP students branch out of their comfort zones and help them deal with the typical problems of kids their age, as well as using unorthodox methods of teaching the class subject at hand – might distract them too much from their studies.
 Ms. Meara was the level-headed assistant principal.
-There was some romantic tension between her and Charlie, although this ultimately came to nothing, and she later had a romantic friendship with Billy.
+There was some romantic tension between her and Mr. Moore, although this ultimately came to nothing, and she later had a romantic friendship with Billy.

-In season 5, Mr Moore got his big break in Broadway and decided to quit.
-Billy Mcgregor, from Scotland, replaced Mr Moore.
+In season 5, Mr. Moore got his big break in Broadway and decided to quit.
+Billy MacGregor, from Scotland, replaced Mr Moore.
 Unlike in the previous seasons, the students are allowed to call their new teacher Billy.
-The students get to prepare for senior year and the closing of Fillmore High School.
+The students prepared for senior year and the closing of Fillmore High School.

 In the series, the students often faced off against the rival Bronx High School of Science.
 Also, in every season, the IHP students produced the school musical.
 Musicals staged by the students included Grease, Little Shop of Horrors, and Hair.
-A number of someday-famous actors made appearances on the show, including Brad Pitt.